bblfsh/documentation/README.md

 service can parse any file, in any supported language, extracting an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) from it
-and converting it into a [**Universal Abstract Syntax Tree (UAST)**](./uast/specification.md) which enablee further analysis and transformation with either the included tools or your own tools by using an standard format.
+and converting it into a [**Universal Abstract Syntax Tree (UAST)**](./uast/specification.md) which enables further analysis and transformation with either the included tools or your own tools by using an standard format.

 ## Motivation and Scope